Previously we already mentioned about competencies of Industrial Engineer. Here we going to share a bit more about the competencies.

 Since engineering is an important part of the manufacturing sector of the economy, engineering industrial economics is an important part of industrial or business economics.
 Major topics in engineering industrial economics are:

-a. the economics of the management, operation, and growth and profitability of engineering firms;
+a. the economics of the management, operation, and growth and profitability of engineering firms; b. macro-level engineering economic trends and issues; c. engineering product markets and demand influences; and

 the development, marketing, and financing of new engineering technologies and products

-Production planning is the function of establishing an overall level of output, called the production plan.
+Production planningis the function of establishing an overall level of output, called the production plan.
 The process also includes any other activities needed to satisfy current planned levels of sales, while meeting the firm's general objectives regarding profit, productivity, lead times, and customer satisfaction, as expressed in the overall business plan.
 The managerial objective of production planning is to develop an integrated game plan where the operations portion is the production plan.
 This production plan, then, should link the firm's strategic goals to operations (the production function) as well as coordinating operations with sales objectives, resource availability, and financial budgets.

 The production-planning process requires the comparison of sales requirements and production capabilities and the inclusion of budgets, pro forma financial statements, and supporting plans for materials and workforce requirements, as well as the production plan itself.
 A primary purpose of the production plan is to establish production rates that will achieve management's objective of satisfying customer demand.
 Demand satisfaction could be accomplished through the maintaining, raising, or lowering of inventories or backlogs, while keeping the workforce relatively stable.
 If the firm has implemented a just-in-time philosophy, the firm would utilize a chase strategy, which would mean satisfying customer demand while keeping inventories at a minimum level.